Adam Williams

 VirtualAvailable

-You might be at a turning point—drained by people or work, cut off from the sense of purpose that used to guide you, or trying to make sense of a major life change.
-You may feel anxious, a bit obsessive at times, or weighed down by depression or habits that keep you stuck.
-Maybe you’ve built a life that looks fine on the surface but feels misaligned underneath.
-You might catch yourself wondering why you can’t just feel better despite all your effort, knowing that more of the same “success” won’t make you happy.
+You might be at a turning point.
+Drained by work or the people around you, disconnected from whatever used to give things meaning, or trying to find your footing after a major life change.
+Maybe anxiety creeps in, thoughts get stuck on repeat, or there's a heaviness you can't quite shake.
+You've possibly built a life that looks fine from the outside but feels off in ways that are hard to name.
+And somewhere in there, you're wondering why you can't just feel better, because you're trying, and more of the same isn't working.
 These are the kinds of crossroads I help people navigate.
-I’m a Licensed Clinical Social Worker in Sacramento, California, providing emotional and behavioral support to individuals facing personal and professional challenges, and moving through major life transitions.
-Years in community mental health and residential treatment taught me how to support people through recovery from addiction, trauma, and complex mental health challenges.
-Before that, I spent 15 years in the arts and culture field and non-profit sector in Washington, D.C.—work that exposed me to the pressures, expectations, and burnout that high-performing professionals often carry.
-These experiences shape how I understand the worlds my clients move through and the weight they’re trying to set down.
+I'm a Licensed Clinical Social Worker based in Sacramento, California, working with individuals facing personal and professional challenges and the kind of transitions that quietly reshape who you are.
+Years in community mental health, residential treatment, and crisis intervention gave me a grounding in supporting people through addiction recovery, trauma, and complex mental health struggles.
+Before that, I spent 15 years in the arts and culture world and the non-profit sector in Washington, D.C., which gave me a close-up view of the pressures, expectations, and burnout that people who give a lot of themselves often carry without much acknowledgment.
+All of it shapes how I understand what my clients are moving through, and what they're ready to put down.

 Get to know me